dotherightthing/wpdtrt-gulp-bump/README.md

 ### Files

-1. index.js - Node module, plugins consume this via Gulp tasks
+1. index.js - Node module, plugins consume this via Gulp tasks, versioned files are output to the specified output folder (for testing this is `tmp/`)
 1. test/index.js - unit tests, written in mocha/chai
 1. test/fixtures - plugin files with placeholder version information
 1. test/expected - plugin files with real version information